Recently, one of my friends asked for property advice; he was looking to buy an environmentally friendly apartment.

 As per the International Energy Agency (IEA) “The buildings sector accounts for 28% of total energy-related emissions including emissions from electricity use.
 When energy from materials used for buildings construction and renovation is included, the share of energy-related CO2 emissions from buildings jumps to just under 40%.”

-Therefore it is imperative that we control building emissions to not only address climate change but also create sustainable communities.
+Therefore, we must control building emissions not only to address climate change but also to create sustainable communities.

 What needs to be done?

-If a serious dent is to be made in the emissions generated by the building sector, major actions are required.
+If a serious dent is to be made in the building sector’s emissions, significant actions are required.

 Countries would need policies, technical assistance, financial incentives, and large-scale investments in the green buildings sector.

-In addition, to ensure that a building is fulfilling the criteria of zero emissions, frameworks and processes need to be implemented in respective countries.
+In addition, to ensure that a building meets the criteria for zero emissions, frameworks and processes need to be implemented in the respective countries.

 Certifications:

-Currently, Green building certifications are usually voluntary and delivered by various organizations, and they generally classify buildings into Bronze/Silver/Gold/Platinum or 1/2/3/4 stars based on the criteria achieved.
+Currently, Green building certifications are usually voluntary and delivered by various organisations, and they generally classify buildings into Bronze/Silver/Gold/Platinum, or 1, 2, 3, and 4 stars, based on the criteria achieved.

-Considering the concept of green buildings is relatively new, hence standardization of the rating process with monitoring and control would help the industry.
-The systems should reflect the construction and energy performance needs of low-carbon strategies.
+Given that the concept of green buildings is relatively new, standardising the rating process, including monitoring and control, would help the industry.
+The systems should reflect the construction and energy-performance requirements of low-carbon strategies.

 Incentives and Concessions:

-The development and maintenance of green buildings is not an easy task.
-Sourcing energy from renewable sources like solar plus other sustainable investments to construct a green building pushes the upfront costs manifold compared to a conventional building.
+The development and maintenance of green buildings are not easy tasks.
+Sourcing energy from renewable sources like solar, along with other sustainable investments, to construct a green building increases upfront costs by a factor of many compared to a conventional building.

 Higher capital costs translate to higher property prices, which discourage buyers.
-Hence for green buildings to be lucrative, additional incentives need to be in place.
+Hence, for green buildings to be profitable, additional incentives are needed.

 The financial institutions need to chip in with lower interest rates and additional concessions for buildings that have achieved green certification.
-Government can also subsidize building materials and offer concessions and tax breaks to buyers of such homes and buildings.
+The government can also subsidise building materials and offer concessions and tax breaks to buyers of such homes and buildings.

-The incentives can be tapered after a few years, as the costs of operation and maintenance will go down over the years.
+The incentives can be tapered after a few years, as the costs of operation and maintenance will decrease over time.

 Training: